Nonbossy Mechanisms: Mechanism Design Robust to Secondary Goals: Omitted Proofs

 Now consider the correctness of the decision tree constructed, i.e., whether it implements $f$.
 Above we have argued that whenever the decision tree chooses an outcome, that outcome must be consistent with the choice by $f$.
 So we only need to show the decision tree in fact always outputs an outcome.
 Consider any valuation vector $v$.
 First observe that $v$ satisfies at least $1$ outcome, i.e., the empty outcome $(0, \dots, 0)$.
 Below we argue that at any node with domain $D$ and associated outcome $o$, there is always a child that we can go to, if $v$ does not satisfy $o$.
 In fact, let $S \ne \emptyset$ be the set of outcomes that $v$ satisfies.
 Because of the way we go down the tree, we must have $S \subseteq D$.
 Also, we have $v_i \ge v^S_i$ for each $i \in [n]$, simply by the definition of $S$.
 If $v$ does not satisfy $o$, then clearly $v^S$ does not satisfy $o$ either.
 So $S$ must be a subset of the domain of at least $1$ child of the current node, because we choose the domains of the children in a maximal way.
 That child is a node we can go to.
 Now because the tree is finite, we cannot keep going down forever, so we must be able to choose an outcome somewhere in the tree.
 Together with all the arguments above, this shows that the tree we construct in fact implements $f$ (and $M$ because $p(v) = p(f(v))$).

 Now we turn the decision tree into a decision list.
 First observe that when evaluating the decision tree, the order in which we visit the nodes does not matter (although the specific way of evaluating the tree discussed above is instrumental in proving the correctness of the construction).
 More specifically, let $\{(D^{(j)}, o^{(j)})\}_{j \in [K]}$ be the collection of domain-outcome pairs of all nodes of the decision tree, where $K$ is the number of nodes.
 To evaluate the decision tree, it suffices to check $(D^{(j)}, o^{(j)})$ one by one in any order, and choose the first $o^{(j)}$ where $v$ satisfies $o^{(j)}$ and does not satisfy any outcome not in $D^{(j)}$.
-In fact, since the decision tree implements $f$, exactly one of these pairs will satisfy the condition of being chosen.
+In fact, since the decision tree implements $f$, exactly one outcome from these pairs will satisfy the condition of being chosen.
 Now we merge pairs with the same outcome: for any outcome $o \in \cO$, let

 Consider the new collection of pairs $\{(D(o), o)\}_{o \in \cO}$, and observe that it is equivalent to the old list: when the old list chooses some outcome, the new list chooses the same outcome.
 One subtlety is that the new list may choose multiple outcomes simultaneously, which would make it ill-defined.
 However, this cannot happen because whenever the new list chooses an outcome, it must be the outcome assigned by $f$.
 To see why this is the case, consider any valuation vector $v$.
 Let $(D(o), o)$ be a pair in the new list such that $v$ satisfies $o$ and does not satisfy any outcome not in $D(o)$.
 By Lemma~\ref{lem:consistency}, because $v$ satisfies $o$, for any $o' \in D(o) \setminus \{o\}$ that is also satisfied by $v$, $f(v) \ne o'$.
+This is because by the construction of $D(o)$, there exists some $v'$ which satisfies both $o$ and $o'$ such that $f(v') = o$ (consider any node in the decision tree whose domain contains $o'$ and whose associated outcome is $o$).
 On the other hand, since $M$ is IR, $f(v)$ must be satisfied by $v$, so the only option left is $f(v) = o$.
 Now let the exception list of each outcome $o$ be $E(o) = \cO \setminus D(o)$.
 This gives an order-oblivious decision list as stated in Theorem~\ref{thm:single-parameter}. \end{proof}